 STL:

-Stereo Lithography, is a universal format.
+Stereo Lithography is a universal format.
 It is a format for pure 3D information that has been specifically created by 3D programs.
 STL is concerned with surface geometry and shapes.
-It cannot be used to represent color or textures.
-This file format is fine for use in basic situations where complicated CAD data is not required.
+You cannot use it to represent color or textures.
+This file format is fine for use in basic situations.

 X3D:

 X3D actually replaces the non-proprietary file format of VRML.
-Although, VRML was popular, yet limited to only a number of different software packages.
+Although VRML was popular, it was limited to only a number of different software packages.
 X3D is also a neutral file format and is used to represent 3D computer graphics in an XML format.
 It can be used to encode graphical scenes with the XML syntax, and it allows integration with a number of different APIs as well.

 PDF:

 The Portable Document Format is proprietary to Adobe but has a wide array of uses.
-PDF files can be converted into AutoCAD files.
+You can convert PDF files into AutoCAD files, but if the PDF is just a bitmap, you will need to vectorize the image using either auto-vectorization software or (better) by manually tracing over the drawing using your CAD software (auto-vectorization is still not good enough for most applications).
 CAD files can also be exported into PDFs for easy viewing.
 If you want to simply showcase a 2D design to a customer or someone without CAD knowledge, a PDF file is suitable.
 Many CAD programs allow you to export your work to a PDF.

 Some File Extensions That Are Developed For and Associated With AutoCAD